khandmo/resume_projects/nugget_collect_game/README.md

 Players move about, collecting nuggets when they move onto a pile.
 When all gold nuggets are collected, the game ends and a summary is printed.

+### Video

+Included for ease is the file **nugget-gameplay.mkv** which is a recording of myself beginning the game server, spectator, and playing two players to demonstrate game features including a circular visibility to mimic a character with a torch in a dark passageway, sprinting by input shift + direction, diagonal moves, and the ability to steal nuggets from other players by walking over them.

 ### ASSUMPTIONS

 #### Assumes that a name with spaces is surrounded by quotation marks and that the name does not contain quotation marks